Log in

 EWC COMMUNITY PROJECTS

-The following are volunteer projects EWC does as a group.
+The following are some of the volunteer projects EWC does as a group.
 More specifics on each of the opportunities below will be given on the website, in the newsletter, and at general meetings.

 If you are unable to attend an "EWC Community Project" opportunity, please email the VP of Community at community@ewc.org to request an alternate volunteer assignment.